 If you are a professional working in the seed sector, the Master of Science in Seed Technology and Business (STB) has been designed specifically with your needs in mind.
 The STB program offers an interdisciplinary Master of Science degree that emphasizes the development of superior problem-solving and analytic skills by providing you with current seed science and technology instruction along with essential courses in business management in a rigorous, integrated curriculum.
 As a program participant, you will gain fresh perspectives on the ways that seed delivers value to users and to society.

 The STB program, delivered entirely online, is focused on preparing students for seed-related management roles.
 The Master of Science (MS) curriculum consists of fifteen courses that are developed and delivered by full-time faculty members from Iowa State University and other U.S. universities as well as seed industry professionals.
 Business courses highlight seed-related issues, while the science and technology courses focus on practical applications.
 Courses emphasize interactivity with fellow students and faculty.
 You will be encouraged to share your work experiences with other members of the group.
 In addition to assigned coursework, you will complete a three-credit creative component exploring a significant research issue of relevance to you.
 You will work with an Iowa State University graduate faculty committee to develop and refine your creative component project.
 Your online courses will typically consist of a combination of pre-recorded lectures, homework, threaded discussions, short papers, and examinations.
 Most importantly—you will have the freedom to study when and where your schedule permits.

 For information about tuition and fees for this certificate see our tuition and fees page.

 An online application is required, completed through our admissions office.
 See our admissions page for more information.

 The program is divided into sections on seed science, seed technology, and business.
 The seed policy regulation and trade section will be taught with business courses.
-All courses are required unless the student can show that he or she has had previous equivalent instruction.
+These courses are typically required, although exceptions are possible if approved by the Program of Study Committee and the STB Director of Graduate Education.
 For a listing of courses with their content descriptions, see our Course Descriptions page.

 |Course Number||Course Title||Credits|